 When used properly, a security system can provide extra protection to your business or home.

 Unfortunately, many police responses to alarms end up being "false alarms."
-Roseville Police responded to more than 1,200 false alarm calls in 2013.
+Annually, Roseville Police receive more 1,200-1,300 alarm calls and a majority are false alarms.

 The police send 2 squad cars to each commercial or residential security alarm incident.
 Each alarm is treated as a "true" call for police assistance until the alarm is determined to be a "false" alarm.
 Depending on the type of alarm, it can take up to an hour to find the cause of the alarm.